Comparing of StoneCastle Financial Corp. (BANX) and The Blackstone Group Inc. (NYSE:BX) | New Business Observer

 |60.95%

-For the past year StoneCastle Financial Corp. has weaker performance than The Blackstone Group Inc.
+For the past year StoneCastle Financial Corp.’s stock price has smaller growth than The Blackstone Group Inc.

 Summary

-The Blackstone Group Inc. beats StoneCastle Financial Corp. on 13 of the 12 factors.
+The Blackstone Group Inc. beats on 13 of the 12 factors StoneCastle Financial Corp.

 StoneCastle Financial Corp. is a closed ended balanced mutual fund launched and managed by StoneCastle Asset Management LLC.
 It invests in public equity markets of the United States.
 The fund invests in stocks of companies operating across the banking sector.
 It invests in dividend paying growth and value stocks of companies.
 For its fixed income portion, the fund invests in subordinated debt securities which are rated BBB- or better by Kroll Ratings.
 The fund employs fundamental analysis with bottom-up security picking approach by focusing on factors such as review of historical and prospective financial information, interviews with management and key employees of the prospective bank, financial models and projections, changes in interest rates, changes in unemployment rates, changes in home prices, changes in economic activity to create its portfolio.
 It employs proprietary research to create its portfolio.
 StoneCastle Financial Corp. was formed on February 7, 2013 and is domiciled in the United States.